 The independent assessor must observe one live 30-minute mentoring session.
 In addition, the apprentice will provide the independent assessor with two 30-minute recordings of mentoring sessions, that will be viewed by the independent assessor as part of the observation on the day of the assessment.
+The live 30-minute mentoring session and the two 30-minute recordings timings must be within plus or minus 10% of the required time, to allow for a natural conclusion to both the live mentoring session and the two recorded mentoring sessions.
 The recorded mentoring sessions must take place and be recorded post gateway.
 The recorded mentoring sessions, may be with the same, or different, mentees.
 In the recorded mentoring sessions the mentor and mentee must be visible in the recording.
 Audio only recordings will not be accepted.
 Recorded and observed mentoring sessions may be 1:1 mentoring or group mentoring, reflecting the apprentices typical practice.